-The island offers a chance to get up close and personal with the local wildlife.
+The island also offers a chance to get up close and personal with the local wildlife.
 A favorite spot is Sea Turtle, Inc., dedicated to the rescue and rehabilitation of sea turtles for release back into the wild.
 You can even meet Allison, the first sea turtle to be successfully outfitted with a prosthetic flipper.

 Take to the water on a dolphin-watching cruise and see Atlantic bottlenose dolphins frolic.
-If you’re an angler, you can enjoy onshore, offshore or deep-sea fishing, and even have your catch cooked up at a local restaurant.
+If you’re an angler, enjoy onshore, offshore or deep-sea fishing, and even have your catch cooked up at a local restaurant.

 You can get your own bird’s-eye view of South Padre Island from the Port Isabel Lighthouse State Historic Site, located just across Queen Isabella Causeway.
 Built in 1852, it’s the only one of the 16 lighthouses originally built along the Texas coast that’s open to the public.

-Resources to Plan Your Trip: City of South Padre Island Convention & Visitors Bureau | Travel Texas
+Plan your itinerary: City of South Padre Island Convention & Visitors Bureau | Travel Texas

 Newport, Rhode Island